Go to Italy: or, the dangers of focusing only on the unreached

-I commented on "The dangers of focusing only on the unreached," and Rodney Calfee responded to my reply.
+The first was this post, “The dangers of focusing only on the unreached.”
+I commented on the post, and Rodney Calfee responded to my reply.
 He notes, in part:

 I think you’ve missed the point of the article, brother.
 You’ve argued for an approach to mission that emphasizes where those in the missions world see deficiency.
 Zach has argued for an approach to mission that listens primarily for where God is actively sending his people, and he’s left room for those two approaches to overlap and run in parallel.
 There is a qualifier you’ve overlooked that is rampant throughout the article—”only.”
 This post is meant to address the growing tide of belief that UPG-focused mission is the only mission.
 Many in that stream are trumpeting the idea that mission to the so-called “easy” places is somehow lesser—or worse, that it is not really mission at all, which is fundamentally and categorically untrue.